-At the heart of your plans are the people who are charged with getting aligned, focused, and executing steadfastly to achieve the plan.
+At the heart of your plans are the people who are charged with getting aligned, focused, and executing steadfastly to achieve the plan and its annual key initiatives and their supporting quarterly rocks.
 When you were sharing your executive team’s shiny new plan with the greater organization, you felt confident in its success.
 As you should - it really is a keeper.
 The thing is, I am reminded of an exercise from the Mastering the Art of Change and Grow with Less Drama breakout session at our Breakthrough Conference.
 In the session, people from cross-functional organizations drew vivid images of the drama that can get in the way of our love: the drama of change.

 Here are a couple of my favorite masterpieces: